PEOPLE

 Liv Walthaus

-Energetics of insect herbivory
+Energetics of insect locomotion

 I have recently joined the group as a PhD student in October 2020 and am enjoying taking my first exciting steps into the world of insect biomechanics, specifically focusing on the energetics and biomechanical interactions of foraging in leaf cutter ants.